 Lafayette's first Mardi Gras dates back to 1897.
-In 1934, the Southwest Mardi Gras Association was formed by representatives from civic and service organizations to ensure that Lafayette would always have a Mardi Gras celebration.
-King Gabriel and Queen Evangeline who symbolize the Acadian sweethearts in Longfellow's "Evangeline," are reunited each year at Mardi Gras to rule over the Mardi Gras festivities.
+In 1934, representatives from civic and service organizations formed the Southwest Mardi Gras Association to ensure that Lafayette would always have a Mardi Gras celebration.
+King Gabriel and Queen Evangeline, who symbolize the Acadian sweethearts in Longfellow's "Evangeline," are reunited each year at Mardi Gras to rule over the Mardi Gras festivities.